It seems you are offline. Please check your connection and try again.

 These platforms keep a list of known shared numbers and reject them in seconds.
 They also flag a phone number that has signed up many times before, and this one has.

-If you need WhatsApp or Telegram to go through, a public line will not cut it.
+If you need WhatsApp or Telegram to go through, a public number will not cut it.
 You need a clean private number that nobody else has touched.
 See private virtual options.

 The 2 of 3 rule